 All permanent signs shall be erected by a licensed sign erector as stated in Section 1333.03(a) of the Building Code.

-- Three sets of plot plans are required.
+- One copy of plot plan is required.

-Plans must show the building dimensions and lot frontages including all signs on the property.
+Plan must show the building dimensions and lot frontage, and include all signs on the property.

 -The fee for a permit for the erection of any permanent sign shall be as provided in the Building Code.
 The fee schedule is based on the project cost.

 The inspections required for erecting signage in the City of Fairfield are as follows:

 - Foundation inspection (if a footing is needed, the excavation must be inspected for depth and size before the concrete is placed).

 - Sign mounting/attachment inspection (if the sign is attached to a standard or other structure).

 - Electrical inspection (if the sign is illuminated or wired for electricity).